TaiwoSoftware/footfind/README.md

 ### User Features

 #### User Authentication:
-- Users can sign up, log in, and log out securely with **Supabase** for authentication.
+- Users can sign up, log in, and log out securely with Supabase for authentication.

 #### Search and Filter Products:
 - Users can search products by brand name and other criteria.
 - Filter products based on categories, brands, and attributes.

 #### Product Browsing:
-- Users can browse products in a dynamic and responsive interface, enhanced with smooth animations using **GSAP** and **Framer Motion**.
+- Users can browse products in a dynamic and responsive interface, enhanced with smooth animations using GSAP and Framer Motion.

 #### Email Notifications:
-- **EmailJS** is used to send notification emails to users after successful registration or other significant actions.
+- EmailJS is used to send notification emails to users after successful registration or other significant actions.

 ### Admin Features